-- Do not stuff your keywords in image descriptions and Meta tags.
+- Do not stuff your keywords into image descriptions and Meta tags.
 Your goal is to ensure that your website is as natural as possible.
-Overusing keywords will end making your site look unattractive.
+Overusing keywords will make your site look unattractive.

-- Do not use the same title formats and elements in every page you have, look for variety to avoid duplicate content issues.
+- Do not use the same title formats and elements on every page you have.
+Look for variety to avoid duplicate content issues.

 Design User-Friendly Navigation

-Making it simple for users to navigate your site is as critical as any additional element of your site, because if users can’t locate the data they want, they simply will exit and go to your competition.
-Therefore, you must consider your target audience, the audience’s age, technical capability and additional demographics, and then work out a structure of navigation which is appropriate for this circle of people.
+Making it simple for users to navigate your site is as critical as any additional element of your site, because if users can’t locate the data they want, they simply exit and go to your competition.
+Therefore, you must consider your target audience, the audience’s age, technical capability, and additional demographics, and then work out a structure of navigation which is appropriate for this group of people.

 Consistently updated content (blogs)

-All websites need user centric, keyword rich content to be added upon a continual basis, it’s why I tell each business owner I come across that they have to have a blog.
-It must be updated with fresh content, 2 – 4 times per month (or more) in order to encourage the search engines to frequently index your site.
-As an extra bonus it additionally encourages users to revisit your site because of the fresh, new content they’ll discover there.
+All websites need user-centric, keyword-rich content to be added on a continual basis.
+That’s why I tell each business owner I come across that they have to have a blog.
+It must be updated with fresh content 2 – 4 times per month (or more) in order to encourage the search engines to frequently index your site.
+As an extra bonus, it additionally encourages users to revisit your site because of the fresh, new content they’ll discover there.

 Have a sitemap

-The domain isn’t just the identification, yet additionally the first impression of all websites or domains.
+The domain isn’t just an identification, but additionally, the first impression of all websites or domains.
 Thus, you have to be very wise and serious about selecting a domain name.
-Domain names aren’t just your website’s URL, yet additionally your brand.
-A few tips to choose SEO-friendly domains are provided below:
+Domain names aren’t just your website’s URL, but additionally, your brand.
+A few tips for choosing SEO-friendly domains are provided below:

-- Domain names ought to reflect the subjects of your website
+- Domain names ought to reflect the subject of your website.

-- Don’t use any sign or number in the domain name
+- Don’t use any signs or numbers in the domain name.

-- .COM.AU is better, yet if your website is suited to any specific project, use a domain extension according to that
+- .COM.AU is better, but if your website is suited to any specific project, use a domain extension according to that.

-- It is good that you keep your high targeted keyword within the domain yet, in this case, do not be overly aggressive
+- It is good that you keep your high-targeted keywords within the domain, yet, in this case, do not be overly aggressive.

-In 2015, loading time has become among the most vital search engine ranking factors that is an important part of on-page search engine optimization.
+In 2015, loading time has become among the most vital search engine ranking factors.
+It is an important part of on-page search engine optimization.
 Slow loading speed will mean you’ll get left behind.
-For this reason hundreds, perhaps thousands of website’s were hampered and lost a large amount of possible traffic.
+For this reason, hundreds, perhaps thousands, of websites were hampered and lost a large amount of possible traffic.
 Thus, you have to use fast and reliable web hosting services for better ranking and performance.

-The amount of mobile users is quickly rising in this age of high technology.
+The number of mobile users is quickly rising in this age of high technology.
 Thus, your website has to have the ability to satisfy mobile users alongside desktop users.
-Besides Google additionally likes responsive sites as they offer better service to all types of users.
+Besides, Google additionally likes responsive sites as they offer better service to all types of users.
 Therefore, use a responsive design for better ranking as a portion of on-page search engine optimization.
-WordPress users easily can use responsive themes for improved results.
+WordPress users can easily use responsive themes for improved results.

 The title is well-known as the face of any blog or website as the title largely appears in the SERP’s.
 It is a vital aspect of on-page search engine optimization.
 Therefore, make certain that you place your keyword inside the title.
 Keywords will work a lot better within the title’s front part.

-The description includes the 2nd most important aspect of any website that appears directly after a title.
-It provides a brief description about a page or site that greatly can impact search engine optimization ranking and CTR (click through rate).
-Therefore, set the keyword within your description zone tactfully both for attracting visitors and SEO ranking.
+The description includes the 2nd most important aspect of any website that appears directly after the title.
+It provides a brief description of a page or site that greatly impacts search engine optimization ranking and CTR (click through rate).
+Therefore, set the keyword within your description zone tactfully, both to attract visitors and improve your SEO ranking.

-These days Google is focusing more on content length.
-Google believes that long content may offer detailed information in regard to any subject which may satisfy its readers.
-Thus Google prefers long content to be ranked on page one.
+These days, Google is focusing more on content length.
+Google believes that long content may offer detailed information with regard to any subject, which may satisfy its readers.
+Thus, Google prefers long content to be ranked on page one.
 Attempt to write a minimum of 500 word articles for better ranking.
 But, I’ll strongly recommend that you decorate your website (blog) with posts that are over 800 words.

 Google’s crawler can’t yet read pictures or any additional graphical objects.
-So you must set ALT tag for all images and place keywords for better ranking and crawling.
+So you must set the ALT tag for all images and place keywords for better ranking and crawling.
 It is a vital aspect of on-page SEO that can’t be denied.
-Besides utilizing the keyword, the title of the image also will work just fine.
+Besides utilizing the keyword, the title of the image also works just fine.

 In order to make your post more authentic, occasionally you must create links to an additional relevant site or webpage inside your content.